vchong/staking-sdk-cli/README.md

 >
 > ⚠️ Use `monad-keystore` to extract private keys and **verify** the derived keys with their respective public keys! ⚠️

-> 🛑 CAUTION: don't commit your `config.toml` file accidently! 🛑
+> 🛑 CAUTION: don't commit your `config.toml` file accidentally! 🛑

 1. Setup staking cli according to the [installation instructions](#installation).
 2. Create a `config.toml` file for the staking cli.
 Refer to `config.toml` [example](#configuration-setup).